Let's talk about Zibi.

 Consultation & Consent

-Consultation with the Algonquin Anishinabe began in 2013.
+Engagement with the Algonquin Anishinabe began in 2013 and is ongoing.

 “The project’s opponents would have us believe that Windmill Development Group has failed to consult my Nation.
 In fact, consultations with Pikwàkanagàn, the one Nation whose legal claim to the islands has been recognized by the governments of Ontario and Canada, began long before any project design and continue to this day.”